Jacobitism

-Jacobitism (Note: /ˈdʒækəbaɪtɪzəm/; Scottish Gaelic: Seumasachas, /gd/; Seacaibíteachas, Séamusachas; the term derives from Jacobus, the Latin version of the first name of James II of England, which is rendered in Latin as Jacobus, and its followers, known as Jacobites) was a political ideology advocating the restoration of the senior line of the House of Stuart to the British throne.
-When James II of England chose exile after the November 1688 Glorious Revolution, the Parliament of England ruled he had "abandoned" the English throne, which was given to his Protestant daughter Mary II of England, and his nephew, her husband William III.
-On the same basis, in April the Scottish Convention awarded Mary and William the throne of Scotland.
+Jacobitism (Note: /ˈdʒækəbaɪtɪzəm/; Scottish Gaelic: Seumasachas, /gd/; Irish: Seacaibíteachas /ga/, Séamusachas /ga/; the term derives from Jacobus, the Latin version of the first name of James II of England, and so its followers, known as Jacobites.) was the name for a political movement active from 1688 to the end of the 18th century.
+Its primary objective was the restoration of the exiled House of Stuart to the British throne.
+It was strongest in Ireland, the Western Scottish Highlands, Perthshire, Aberdeenshire, Wales, and Northern England.